NomicFoundation/hardhat/docs/README.md

 We use two CI/CD providers:

-- Github actions for launching code checks
+- GitHub actions for launching code checks
 - Vercel to deploy app

 Each branch triggers own process on CI/CD so you can see a code check details on Github and preview the current branch on Vercel.